Lancaster Medical Malpractice Lawyer

 Medical malpractice refers to a legal cause of action arising from a broad range of medical errors, abuse, and negligence.
 These errors can occur in treatment from all types of health care providers, including hospitals, doctors, nurses, and other medical professionals.
 Medical errors can lead to devastating injuries that have a permanent impact on your life.

 You may be unable to return to work, support your family, or engage in activities that you previously enjoyed.
-Fortunately, a dedicated personal injury attorney may be able to help you file a medical malpractice claim against all potentially responsible parties.
+Fortunately, a dedicated personal injury attorney may be able to help you file a medical malpractice lawsuit against all potentially responsible parties.
 If you suffered injuries as a result of healthcare error, a Lancaster medical malpractice lawyer may be able to help you seek compensation for your losses.

 What Constitutes Medical Malpractice?